Ashley Judd Sues Harvey Weinstein, Saying He Tried To Damage Her Career

 Weinstein has been accused by dozens of women of harassment and sexual abuse dating back decades – allegations that surfaced last year, sparking the emergence of the #meToo movement.
 Judd was among the first women to come forward against the producer.

-Judd claims that in 1997 at the Peninsula Hotel in Beverly Hills, Weinstein — in what was supposed to be a breakfast meeting — "appeared in a bathrobe [and] asked Judd to watch him shower and to let him massage her," The Associated Press says of the lawsuit.
+Judd says that in 1997 at the Peninsula Hotel in Beverly Hills, Weinstein — in what was supposed to be a breakfast meeting — "appeared in a bathrobe [and] asked Judd to watch him shower and to let him massage her," The Associated Press says of the lawsuit.

-"Cornered, and desperate to escape without angering a man who had the ability to end her budding career, Ms. Judd engaged in a mock bargain with Weinstein, suggesting that she would consider letting him touch her only if she won an Academy Award in one of his films," the lawsuits says.
+"Cornered, and desperate to escape without angering a man who had the ability to end her budding career, Ms. Judd engaged in a mock bargain with Weinstein, suggesting that she would consider letting him touch her only if she won an Academy Award in one of his films," the lawsuit says.

 "Weinstein responded: 'When you get nominated.'
 Ms. Judd held firm, saying, 'No, when I win.'
 And then she fled the scene."